Different types of coaches: Which One Is Right for You?

 Multiple-functional coaching

 As you have seen above, many different areas in coaching often overlap.
-A dating coach and relationship coach have a lot in common.
+A dating coach and a relationship coach have a lot in common.
 Business coaches often offer career coaching.
 This is incredibly important because transformational coaching will impact every aspect of your life.

 You may find that you need to learn to trust more to succeed in business, something you might associate with a personal coach.
 It comes as no surprise that sports coaches and wellness coaches usually have a lot in common.